- Where to Stay on Amalfi Coast

 Naples in April

-Holy Week and Easter – Holy Week is celebrated from Palm Sunday to Easter Sunday, falling in either late March or early to mid-April; in 2017, it will be celebrated from April 9-15.
+- Holy Week and Easter – Holy Week is celebrated from Palm Sunday to Easter Sunday, falling in either late March or early to mid-April.
 On Holy Thursday in Naples, (the Thursday before Easter), beyond the religious rites, culinary tradition dictates that mussel soup be prepared, which means many of the city’s best restaurants will be serving this delicious dish.
 On Holy Friday, Neapolitans follow the tradition of visiting the graves of loved ones that have passed, and on Saturday, you’ll see family and friends strolling the main streets together showing off their finest clothes.
 After mass on Easter Sunday, most Neapolitans enjoy a traditional Easter lunch with their families.
 It all concludes on Easter Monday, when picnics are organized outside of the city in places like Reggia di Caserta or the islands, if the weather cooperates.
 The most elaborate festivities take place about an hour away in Sorrento, with religious processions and concerts held in the town’s cathedral and in the picturesque cloister of San Francesco.

-Napoli Comicon – Napoli Comicon is one of Europe’s most important comic festivals.
-Taking place in late April, April 22-25 in 2016, it features an impressive list of guests, authors, designers and other professionals along with seminars, premieres and film festivals, competitions, exhibitions of young talent, debates and other events.
+- Napoli Comicon – Napoli Comicon is one of Europe’s most important comic festivals.
+Taking place in late April, it features an impressive list of guests, authors, designers, and other professionals along with seminars, premieres, and film festivals, competitions, exhibitions of young talent, debates, and other events.

-Maggio dei Monumenti – May of the Monuments is a citywide, month-long cultural festival honoring Naples’ rich artistic and architectural heritage.
-An impressive calendar of free events kicks it off in late April (April 29 in 2016), with concerts, exhibitions and access to monuments in the city that are normally closed to the public.
+- Maggio dei Monumenti – May of the Monuments is a citywide, month-long cultural festival honoring Naples’ rich artistic and architectural heritage.
+An impressive calendar of free events kicks it off in late April with concerts, exhibitions, and access to monuments in the city that are normally closed to the public.

 Naples in May

-Labour Day/International Workers’ Day –This national holiday held on May 1 each year is a day that brings political rallies organized by various workers’ unions and political parties in most major cities, including Naples.
-Here you’ll see marches with banners and red flags and public speeches in the major piazzas, made by public figures like union leaders and politicians.
-While the event brings a lot of noise,it’s generally peaceful.
+- Labour Day/International Workers’ Day – This national holiday held on May 1 each year is a day that brings political rallies organized by various workers’ unions and political parties in most major cities, including Naples.
+Here you’ll see marches with banners and red flags as well as speeches in the major piazzas by public figures like union leaders and politicians.
+While the event brings a lot of noise, it’s generally peaceful.
 Most museums and some other businesses, including restaurants will be closed, although there are always some bars and eateries, mainly in tourist centers, that will be open.

-Galassia Gutenberg – This four-day event held at the end of May in the Stazione Marittima, Molo Angioino and Piazza Municipio, is the largest book fair in southern Italy.
+- Galassia Gutenberg – This 4-day event held at the end of May in the Stazione Marittima, Molo Angioino, and Piazza Municipio, is the largest book fair in southern Italy.

-Napoli Teatro Festival Italia – Taking place in a variety of spectacular venues including castles, abandoned breweries, and entire neighborhoods in the historic center of Naples, this three-week festival in June features a variety of theatrical and musical events from international and European directors.
+- Napoli Teatro Festival Italia – Taking place in a variety of spectacular venues including castles, abandoned breweries, and entire neighborhoods in the historic center of Naples, this 3-week festival in June features a variety of theatrical and musical events from international and European directors.

-Pizzafest – Italy’s largest celebration of pizza takes place in late June and early July, June 26 through July 5 in 2016.
+- Pizzafest – Italy’s largest celebration of pizza takes place in late June and early July.
 In it, the most famous pizzerias from across the globe compete against renowned local pizzaioli, who set up stands with tables where visitors can sit and enjoy tasting a wide variety of pizzas from many different places.
-It culminates with judges proclaiming which is the very best pizzaiolo in the world.
+It culminates with judges proclaiming who is the very best pizzaiolo in the world.

 Naples in July

-Giffoni Film Festival – Considered one of the most important film festivals in Italy and its largest children’s festival, the Giffoni Film Festival is held in the small town of Giffoni Valle Piana, a little over an hour from Naples.
-More than 2,000 children, coming from 39 countries around the world, to watch the films and learn about the filmmaking process as well as to judge them and award the best with prizes.
+- Giffoni Film Festival – Considered one of the most important film festivals in Italy and its largest children’s festival, the Giffoni Film Festival is held in the small town of Giffoni Valle Piana, a little over an hour from Naples.
+More than 2,000 children come from 39 countries around the world to learn about the filmmaking process as well as to watch the films, judge them, and award the best with prizes.

 Naples in August